-WHEREAS, under the Firm Water Contract by and between the District and Lower Colorado River Authority ("LCRA") dated September 25, 2008, and the Wholesale Water Services Agreement between LCRA and the District dated October 22, 2009, as transferred and assigned to the West Travis County Public Utility Agency ("PUA"), under which the District receives water treatment and distribution services (collectively, the "Supply Contracts"), the District is required to implement water conservation and drought contingency measures at least as stringent as the rules and regulations adopted by LCRA and/or the PUA from time to time, including the LCRA's Water Conservation Plan and Water Utilities Drought Contingency Plan, as amended (the "LCRA Plan");
+WHEREAS, under the Firm Water Contract between the Lower Colorado River Authority ("LCRA") and Travis County Municipal Utility District No. 12 ("District No. 12") dated September 25, 2008, and the Wholesale Water Services Agreement between the LCRA and District No. 12 dated October 22, 2009, as transferred and assigned to the West Travis County Public Utility Agency ("PUA"), under which the District receives water treatment and distribution services (collectively, the "Supply Contracts"), the District is required to implement water conservation and drought contingency measures at least as stringent as the rules and regulations adopted by LCRA and/or the PUA from time to time, including the LCRA's Water Conservation Plan and Water Utilities Drought Contingency Plan, as amended (the "LCRA Plan");

-WHEREAS, as required by Section 11.1272, Texas Water Code, and the Supply Contracts, and in an effort to ensure that water supplied to the District is used reasonably and to its maximum beneficial use, the Board adopted an Order Establishing Revised Water Conservation and Drought Contingency Plan on December 16, 2008;
+WHEREAS, as required by Section 11.1272, Texas Water Code, and the LCRA Contracts, and in an effort to ensure that water supplied to the District is used reasonably and to its maximum beneficial use, the Board adopted an Order Establishing Revised Water Conservation and Drought Contingency Plan on October 1, 2009;

-WHEREAS, the Board adopted an Order Establishing Revised Water Conservation and Drought Contingency Plan on February 28, 2011; an Order Adopting and Implementing Supplemental Water Conservation and Drought Contingency Measures on August 27, 2013; an Order Establishing Revised Water Conservation and Drought Contingency Plan on May 27, 2014; Order Establishing Revised Water Conservation and Drought Contingency Plan on April 28, 2015; Order Establishing Revised Water Conservation and Drought Contingency Plan on May 13, 2019; and an Order Establishing Revised Water Conservation and Drought Contingency Plan on March 28, 2023 (collectively, the "Previous Plan"); and
+WHEREAS, the Board adopted an Order Establishing Revised Water Conservation and Drought Contingency Plan on February 28, 2011; an Order Adopting and Implementing Supplemental Water Conservation and Drought Contingency Measures on July 25, 2013; and an Order Establishing Revised Water Conservation and Drought Contingency Plan on June 18, 2014; an Order Establishing Revised Water Conservation and Drought Contingency Plan on May 20, 2015; an Order Establishing Revised Water Conservation and Drought Contingency Plan on May 13, 2019; and an Order Establishing Revised Water Conservation and Drought Contingency Plan on May 4, 2023 (collectively, "Previous Plan"); and